1970Mr/news-portal/README.md

         - `category`: Menu items for specific categories
         - `parent_category`: Menu items for parent categories

+### Home

+The Home module manages the homepage content.

+- **Features:**
+    - Configurable sections for featured articles, latest news, and more
+    - Customizable layout

+### SEOManager

+The SEOManager module handles SEO-related settings and optimizations.

+- **Features:**
+    - Manage meta tags for articles
+    - Manage meta tags for author pages
+    - Manage meta tags for categories
+    - Manage meta tags for tags
+    - Manage meta tags for the homepage
+    - Manage meta tags for the contact us page
+    - Manage meta tags for the about us page
+    - Manage meta tags for search pages
+    - Optimize site for

+search engines
+- Track SEO performance

+### FileManager

+The FileManager module handles the upload and management of files.

+- **Features:**
+    - Upload and manage images
+        - View all uploaded files on the site
+        - Edit existing files
+        - Create new files

 ### Newsletter

 The Newsletter module manages newsletter subscriptions and email campaigns.